-Out of Rosenheim (Bagdad Café) is a look into the minds and lives of some people most of us have met but few of us know much about.
-This movie exemplifies how one person in the right place can affect a community of lives.
-The Adlons seem to express the view that all change and "magic" comes from hard work and mutual acceptance.
-A well-crafted view of the lives of tourists everywhere and the difficulties they can face.
-A Whimsical and lovingly Photographed look at the vast wasteland that is too often ignored by much of humanity.Written by
+Out of Rosenheim (Bagdad Café) is a look into the lives (and minds) of some people we all have encountered, but few of us ever get to know.
+This film (a 'fish out odd water'-type tale) shows how one person can affect a disparate community.
+The Adlons express the view that change and "magic" comes from hard work and mutual understanding/acceptance.
+A well-crafted view of the lives of people everywhere and the difficulties we all can face.
+A whimsical story, lovingly shot by people who - unfamiliar with what others too often ignore give this arid area - the bleak, and arrid South West, an almost fairytale-like beauty.Written by

 The Kid in Bellevue

 Here's a lovely oddity from little known German director Percy Adlon - his first in English.
 Set in the Arizona scrub is a scruffy diner, where a motley crew of staff and regulars make their home.

 A plump German housewife (a joyous Marianne Sagebrecht) is dumped at the roadside by her husband after they row.
 She makes it to the diner, cases in tow, where the argument has been all about the broken down coffee machine.
 "You want a room?
 HERE!!?" enquires boss Brenda (CCH Pounder).
 The camera shows odd angles and takes on things, rather like Oliver Stone's might do.